What’s the Best Menstrual Cup?

 There are innumerable variations in menstrual cups, which make it quite challenging to determine the best menstrual cup for you.
 Though there are different opinions and user experiences, some of the top menstrual cup brands include the DivaCup, Lunette Cup, Anigan EvaCup (made in the USA), Keeper and MoonCup, Iris Cup,FemmyCycle Menstrual Cup and more.

 The best brands are much safer, as they only use medical grade silicon to make these cups.
 See: FDA approved menstrual cups for more details.
+It’s not easy to achieve FDA approval for a product.
+By choosing a menstrual cup from this list, you’ll be assured of safety and quality.

 There are several factors you must consider about yourself, apart from assessing your needs, before you identify the best menstrual cup for you.
 Here are some such factors: